 Like other SSRIs, it can cause a range of mild side effects that typically occur during the first few weeks of treatment.
-We’ve listed these common side effects below.

 If you’re using sertraline to treat depression, fatigue and tiredness from the medication can also be compounded by the effects of depression on your mood.

 As the medication reaches a steady state in your body, you’ll generally start to notice a less pronounced effect on your energy levels before this side effect fades completely.

-According to a review of certain studies, between 40 and 65% of people who take SSRIs experience some side effects related to sexual desire and performance.
+According to a review of certain studies, between 40 percent and 65 percent of people who take SSRIs experience some side effects related to sexual desire and performance.

 These side effects can affect both men and women.
-In men, the most common side effect is a higher level of difficulty achieving orgasm and ejaculating.
+In men, one of the most common side effects is a higher level of difficulty achieving orgasm and ejaculating.